Note

 Azure Backup needs read-only access to back up the keys and secrets, along with the associated VMs.

-- If you're a Guest user, you must provide permissions for Azure Backup to access the key vault.
-You need to have access to key vaults to configure Backup for encrypted VMs.
+- If you're a guest user, you must provide permissions for Azure Backup to access the key vault.
+You need to have access to key vaults to configure Azure Backup for encrypted VMs.

-To provide Azure RBAC permissions on Key Vault, see this article.
+To provide Azure RBAC permissions on a key vault, see Enable RBAC permissions on a key vault.

 To set permissions: